 Grade Level:

 This introductory course provides students with problem-solving experiences in two and three-dimensional media, stressing design elements (line, shape, form, value, color, space, and texture), and design principles, (proportion, emphasis, harmony/unity, balance, rhythm/movement, contrast repetition/ pattern, and variety).
 Emphasis is on the development of basic skills.
+PREREQUISITE: None

 |